THE RESULTS WILL DISPLAY ONCE YOUR CHOICE IS MADE

 Registers of non-pharmacological practices with imprecise criteria and boundaries.

 Catalogs compile various health practices among which NPI may be submerged.
 Some target the general population, while others are more specific.
 The selection criteria are heterogeneous, and objectives and practical modalities vary widely.
-Three examples include two from the United States (EBCCP and Mindtools) and one from France (Capitalisation Santé).
+Three examples include two from the United States (EBCCP and Mindtools) and one from France (Capitalisation Santé). - Why is the term NPI so little known?

 The term NPI has been used by scientists working in the health field since 1975.
 However, it is not the only term; other similar terms are used synonymously, especially in PubMed.
 There are ten English terms to describe non-pharmacological processes and twenty-eight to describe methods of operation.
 An exhaustive inventory of NPI on a scientific article search engine is currently impossible due to the variety of terms researchers use, each with distinct meanings: rehabilitation intervention, psychosocial intervention, mental intervention, cognitive intervention, psychological intervention, behavioral intervention, psychosomatic intervention, nutrition intervention, dietary intervention, food intervention, physical intervention, body intervention, exercise intervention, manual intervention, salutogenic intervention, natural intervention, self-help intervention, nursing intervention, therapy intervention, care intervention, disease management intervention, multimodal intervention...